-Guiding full time since 2014 specializing in history, archaeology and desert cultures.
-I chose this profession because of the love to land, the uniqueness, the history, the stories and the people who live between the Jordan River to the Mediterranean Sea.
+Guiding full time since 2014 specializing in history, archaeology, and desert cultures.
+I chose this profession because of the love of the land, the uniqueness, the history, the stories, and the people who live between the Jordan River to the Mediterranean Sea.

 I started rock climbing in 2012 and ever since, I've been dividing my time between guiding private people and groups in different parts of the world and climbing the most adventure lines I was possible, always searching for the next adventure whether guiding or climbing.

 Groundup is working with guides who were educated by nature and want to bring something back to the planet, the universe, and the people who are part of this circle.
 We believe it can best be made by education, one that is not learned only in classes but first of all - outdoors.

 No matter the place - if it's abounded archaeological site in the Negev desert, the walls and sandstone canyons of southern Jordan, or the awe-inspiring wilderness of Alaska, in each place we can learn a different aspect of history, ecology, species diversity, and human nature to name a few.

 All of the above can be achieved if we'll step out, explore, see, touch, hike, climb, learn, ask, use our curiosity, take challenges & push our physical and mental abilities to what we think is our "Edge".

 By fulfilling our mission we believe we will leave planet earth a little bit better for our descendants - cleaner, wilder and with a higher tolerance for people and the planet's wildlife.

 Our logo is an animal called Arabian Oryx, one of the most beautiful and unique mammals one can meet (if lucky) in the south of Israel, south of Jordan, and northern Africa.
 Adapted specially for the hardest and toughest deserts in the world, the Arabian Oryx is a symbol of life – a majestic, strong & firm creature who wandering across the vast empty lands of the deserts.